Nathan Jarman: Non-League

 Jarman signed for Alfreton Town on 13 May 2011, he was regular in the side throughout the 2011–12 season, appearing 39 times and scoring 12 goals in the process.
 He aided Alfreton's late surge to safety as they avoided relegation to the Conference North division.

 On 28 May 2012 it was announced that Jarman would drop down a division to sign with Conference North side Chester, the club formed out of the ashes of former Football League club Chester City.
-On 22 September 2012, Jarman became the first Chester FC player to score in the FA Cup since the reform of Chester FC from Chester City after the FA Cup Second Round Qualifying 1–1 draw at Gainsborough Trinity.
+On 22 September 2012, Jarman became the first Chester FC player to score in the FA Cup since the reform of Chester FC from Chester City after the FA Cup second round qualifying 1–1 draw at Gainsborough Trinity.
 Chester would go on to win the league and earn promotion to the Conference National, but Jarman was transfer listed at the end of the year.

 On 11 June 2013 Jarman signed for newly promoted Conference North side North Ferriby United., where he won the FA Trophy.

 On 14 May 2015 Jarman, alongside North Ferriby teammate Matt Wilson, signed a 2-year contract with Gainsborough Trinity.
-Jarman will be remembered by the Trinity fans for scoring the only goal of the game in a 1-0 victory away at Wrexham in the 4th Qualifying round of the FA Cup.
+Jarman will be remembered by the Trinity fans for scoring the only goal of the game in a 1–0 victory away at Wrexham in the 4th qualifying round of the FA Cup.
 Following the managerial appointment of Dominic Roma, Jarman was made first team captain.
 In May 2017 he signed a further one-year deal, taking a pay cut to do so, despite receiving more lucrative offers from other clubs.
 He became the club's caretaker manager on 8 February 2018 following the dismissal of Dave Frecklington.

 Jarman joined Mickleover Sports ahead of the 2018–19 season.

 On 31 May 2019, Jarman was appointed player/assistant manager of Lincoln United, with Steve Housham as manager.
 The two left the club in March 2020.

 Jarman joined Frickley Athletic on 27 August 2020, reuniting him with former Trinity boss, Dave Frecklington.

 Managerial career

-On 10 May 2021, Jarman was appointed as manager of Barton Town, hiring his former Grimsby team mate Danny North as his assistant.
+On 10 May 2021, Jarman was appointed as manager of Barton Town, hiring his former Grimsby teammate Danny North as his assistant.